Yaarn/yaarn.github.io/pages/client/getting-started/first-time-login.md

 # First Time Login

-Welcome to Yaarn!
+Welcome to Pressto!
 This guide will help you set up your account and get started with the platform.

 ## Setting Up Your Account